digio/powertune-executor/README.md

 - Reference multiple external JSON or JS files when defining the payload (see [examples/configs/multiInclude.json](examples/configs/multiInclude.json))
 - Pass arguments to included JS files (see [examples/configs/includeFunctionWithArgs.json](examples/configs/includeFunctionWithArgs.json))

+## AWS Permissions Required

+This tool uses the `aws-sdk` library to call the following APIs:

+- CloudFormation.describeStacks()
+- StepFunctions.startExecution()
+- StepFunctions.describeExecution()

+If you see an AWS permissions error when running `ptx`, check if your AWS account has permission to use these APIs.

 ## License

 This software is licensed under the APACHE 2.0 License.
 See the LICENSE file for more info.